Build and Run Linux Applications

 Specify the Project Name.
-Select ARTIK 5/7/10 C Project as Project Type.
+Select the correct Project Type for your module and OS.
 Click Next.

 Select from any example projects listed, or select Empty ARTIK Project for a blank one.
 Choose Sensor if you want to build the demo program for the ARTIK Sensor Board attachment.

 Click Finish to create the application.
 If you selected one of the example projects, then the application project will include the source file of the example.

 Certain applications are module-specific.
 For example, the Sensor application targets ARTIK 710/530 modules with the plug-on Sensor Board option.
 The application would need to be modified to target similar components attached to an ARTIK 520 board.

 To build the application, right-click on the application project and select Build Project.
 This will cross-compile the application to be run on ARTIK modules.